 \subsection{Biological analysis of the most relevant features and the most promising novel candidate DR genes}

 Table \ref{tab:feature_comparison_full} shows the 5 top-ranked features in models learned by other methods \cite{vega2022machine, PazRuza2024} and by two versions of our method (selecting GO features and GO+PathDIP features).
 Two of the top-5 PathDIP features found by our method, EHMN.11 and WikiPathways.37, were also in the top-5 features found by the methods in \cite{vega2022machine, PazRuza2024}; whilst HumanCyc.11 and ACSN2.11 are new top-ranked PathDIP features found by our method.

-The most common feature across all methods in Table \ref{tab:feature_comparison_full} is WikiPathways.37 (NRF2 pathway), found in all 3 sets of top-ranked PathDIP features in this table.
-Dietary restriction activates Nrf2 and triggers its protective anti-oxidant effects, which helps to prevent age-related neurodegenerative disorders \cite{Vasconcelos2019Nrf2}.
+The most common feature across all methods is WikiPathways.37 (NRF2 pathway), found in all 3 sets of top-ranked PathDIP features.
+Dietary restriction activates Nrf2 and triggers its protective anti-oxidant effects, which help to prevent age-related neurodegenerative disorders \cite{Vasconcelos2019Nrf2}.

-Table \ref{tab:comparacion_genes} shows the 7 top-ranked new candidate DR-related genes found by other methods \cite{vega2022machine, PazRuza2024} and by two versions of our method (selecting 5\% of GO features or 5\% of GO+PathDIP features).
+Table \ref{tab:comparacion_genes} shows the 7 top-ranked new candidate DR-related genes found by methods in \cite{vega2022machine, PazRuza2024} and by two versions of our method (selecting 5\% of GO features or 5\% of GO+PathDIP features).
 These are promising candidate DR-related genes because they are annotated as negatives (non-DR-related) in the dataset but predicted with the highest probabilities to be positives (DR-related).
-Among the top-ranked genes found by the two versions of our method in this table, three (GCLM, GOT1, GOT2) are also included among the top-ranked genes found in [3] or [4], whilst the others are novel candidate DR-genes identified in this current work.
+Among the top-ranked genes found by the two versions of our method, three (GCLM, GOT1, GOT2) are also in the set of top-ranked genes found in [3] or [4], whilst the others are novel candidate DR-genes found in this current work.
 Out of those novel genes, we highlight RRAGD, encoding the RagD protein, a GTPase involved in activating the mTORC1 pathway \cite{LamaSherpa2023gene} -- a major pathway in ageing and amino acid sensing (leading to cell growth).